marcduiker/azure-functions-university/lessons/dotnet6/http-refit-auth/README.md

 In the lesson referred to above, you learned how to design a C# interface that represents the service contract of a third-party API.
-Using Refit – a type-safe libary that automatically generates HTTP proxies based upon interface specifications – you learned how to use dependency injection to consume this interface from your Azure functions and make HTTP calls to third-party APIs.
+Using Refit – a type-safe library that automatically generates HTTP proxies based upon interface specifications – you learned how to use dependency injection to consume this interface from your Azure functions and make HTTP calls to third-party APIs.